Lending Policies & Borrower Responsibilities

 Fines and bills are the responsibility of the borrower regardless of being away from campus for breaks between semesters, vacations, exams, illness, car trouble, sabbatical leaves, unread MSU e-mail, late or never-received reminder notices, etc. Fine amounts are not calculated until after material is returned.
 Material returned after closing is not considered returned until the next day the library is open.

 If a borrower owes money, privileges are suspended without notice.
-Payment may be made by mail (address at the end of these policies), at the Main Circulation Desk, or by calling 517.355.2333 with Visa/MasterCard.
+Payment may be made by mail (address at the end of these policies), at the Main Circulation Desk, or by calling 517.355.2333 with Visa, MasterCard, or Discover.

 No fines are charged for most material in the MSU Libraries, but overdue fines are charged for the following high-demand material items when returned after the due date.